 In 2005 Manrique opened Café de la Presse, San Francisco’s celebrated Parisian-inspired bistro that enjoys the distinction of being among the city’s most popular dining destinations.
 Three years later saw the opening of the wine bar Blanc et Rouge.
-Manrique continued his love of wine bars by opening Aquitaine Wine Bistro in April 2014 and later this year will launch Herlen Place; a new concept located in SF’s Financial District that will open for breakfast, lunch and dinner with a focus on vegetables and seasonal dishes, as well as a wine list that will lean towards organic, biodynamic and sustainable offerings from California.
+Manrique continued his love of wine bars by opening Aquitaine Wine Bistro in April 2014 and Herlen Place in 2017; a new concept located in SF’s Financial District that will open for breakfast, lunch and dinner with a focus on vegetables and seasonal dishes, as well as a wine list that will lean towards organic, biodynamic and sustainable offerings from California.